kostyrko/cypress-recurse-exercise-app/README.md

 ![fruites](./images/fruits.png)

 You will find that this app every 5 seconds will make a request (`localhost:7080/favorite-fruits`) to the local 'server' and an array with 2 fruits will be returned.
-When one of this fruits is a 'date', a 'favorite' class will be applied to `h1` element changing it's font size and color.
+When one of this fruits is a 'tomato', a 'favorite' class will be applied to `h1` element changing it's font size and color.

 ![date](./images/date.png)